enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-06-07_lazy-memory-layout.typ

 = In-Memory Representation of Nodes

-== Ports
+== Negative Ports (or Positive Wires)

+TODO: explain this pls holy crap i don't like this wording, draw some diagrams or something.

 We will be storing polarized $k$-SIC nodes.
-Roughly, every 64-bit value on the heap is some negative port in a node.
+Roughly, every 64-bit value on the heap is a negative port on the net.
+The way I prefer to view this is: they are the other end of the positive end of a wire.

 There are some exceptions to this, but this is broadly the case.
 These 64-bit values can also be seen as the terminal end of a polarized wire.
 The single-word values store information on what is on the initial end of such a wire.